libliflin/http-non-proxy/README.md

 to test streaming:

     cd %GOPATH%\src\github.com\libliflin\mitm\streamtest
-    go run servertest.go
+    go run streamtest.go

-You should see output like:
+You should see output something like:

     2016/02/08 22:14:46 Testing mitm streaming with locks.
     2016/02/08 22:14:46 DOWNLOAD: lock initialized as locked